 - Students' names must appear on the Advanced Placement student roster sent by their high school.

-- Students must register in-person at the Oviatt Library circulation desk.
+- Students must register in-person at the Oviatt Library Guest Services desk.

 - Students must bring a valid, high school-issued photo I.D.

 - Students must bring a completed permission slip, signed by their parent or guardian.

 - Students are required to present a completed and signed research referral form from their high school Library Media Teacher to the Oviatt Library every time they check out materials or request assistance from a librarian at the Oviatt Library.
 When the Library Media Teacher determines that a student needs materials that the school library does not own, they may then refer that student to the Oviatt Library.

 What are the borrowing privileges for students in the Advanced Placement Student Program?

 - Three items at a time